 Yes, Alex Alexander is my actual name.

-TL;DR I care deeply about friendships + community because I rely on them as my support system.
-I created my community because it was my only option, but now realize that we all can impact this area of our lives more than we are led to believe.
+TL;DR I care deeply about friendships + community.
+They are my central support system and only option.
+I want others to realize we can impact this area of our lives more than we have been led to believe.

-There are many reasons I care about this.
+There are many reasons I care about friendship.

 Where should i start?